HSF/hsf.github.io/_gsocproposals/2021/proposal_GangaGUI.md

 Have a modern web application layer over the Ganga interface to act as a GUI capable and is  capable of carrying out the same tasks users could do with the command line interface.

 ## Evaluation Task
-Interested students please contact [Ulrik](ulrik.egede@monash.edu) to ask questions and for an evaluation task.
+Interested students please contact Ulrik (see contact below) to ask questions and for an evaluation task.

 ## Requirements
 Python programming